-What Happens if You Win the Nations League?
+What Happens if You Win the UEFA Nations League?

-The winners of the Nations League receive a trophy that weighs 7.5 kilograms and is made of sterling silver.
-Portugal, the victors in 2018/19, were additionally awarded €10.5m in prize money.
+The winners of the UEFA Nations League receive a trophy that weighs 7.5 kilograms and is made of sterling silver.
+The winners are additionally awarded €10.5m in prize money.

-Soccer fans based in the United States can watch the Nations League on ESPN/Univision.
+Soccer fans based in the United States can watch the UEFA Nations League on fubo TV/Fox Sports.